Level of education

 Description

-This module is an introduction to the concepts and methods of the statistical physics of equilibrium systems, with a bottom-up approach: start with examples and then give the general principles.
-It draws heavily on Harvey Gould and Jan Tobochnik's course.
-A historical introduction to the construction of Brownian motion theory forms the final chapter of the course.
+This module is an introduction to the concepts and methods of statistical physics of systems in equilibrium, using a bottom-up approach: starting with examples and then presenting the general principles.
+It draws heavily on the course taught by Harvey Gould and Jan Tobochnik.
+A historical introduction to the development of Brownian motion theory forms the final chapter of the course.

 Objectives

-- Master the probabilistic tools and concepts used in the statistical physics of equilibrium systems, calculate a mean, a standard deviation, know the main statistical functions (Gaussian, binomial, exponential, Poisson, etc.).
+- Master the probabilistic tools and concepts used in statistical physics of systems at equilibrium, calculate a mean, a standard deviation, and understand the main statistical functions (Gaussian, binomial, exponential, Poisson, etc.).

-- Know how to count the number of accessible microstates for a macroscopic system at equilibrium in the classical and semi-classical approximation.
+- Know how to count the number of microstates accessible to a macroscopic system in equilibrium in the classical and semi-classical approximation.

-- Calculate the static entropy, canonical and/or grand-canonical partition function of simple non-interacting systems, including fermion and boson gases.
+- Calculate the static entropy of the canonical and/or grand canonical partition function of simple non-interacting systems, including fermion and boson gases.

-- Gain a historical perspective on the construction of Brownian motion theory
+- Acquire a historical perspective on the development of Brownian motion theory

 Teaching hours